valeryfun/interactive-maps-drivers/README.md

-# interactive-maps-drivers
+## interactive-maps-drivers
-An interactive map to display the number of drivers
+An interactive map to display the number of drivers.
+Map is generated using the Google Maps API.

 ### to run the frontend
 `npm run client`